 Even on television it is common to run into much more nudity than in more socially conservative places like the USA.
 No place is safe for the prudish eye so just relax and acquaint yourself with the standards of nudism in Germany.

 The purpose of nudism (or naturism) in Germany is non-erotic and non-sexual.
 Any sexual activity on a nude beach is illegal and nude sites in Germany are actually quite family-friendly.
 German nudism aims to promote a free and healthy lifestyle close to nature with the benefits of a positive body image.

 You will find more nudist areas in the east of Germany as nudism was common when it was officially East Germany.
-It was a kind of low-level resistance to the conformity of the GDR.
+It was a kind of low-level resistance to the conformity of the German Democratic Republic.
 Taking off your clothes was an expression of freedom and personal choice.

 If you want to follow the traveler's golden rule, “When in Germany, do as the Germans do” and visit a clothes-free beach (sometimes referred to as textilfrei or "textile free").
 If you are actively looking for a beach, watch for these significant three letters, FKK.
 In German, FKK stands for Freikoerperkultur ("free body culture"), the practice of nudism that originated in Germany at the end of the 19th century.

 Nude beaches in Germany are co-ed and you will also see many families here.
 From toddlers to grandmothers—everybody gets naked together.
 At a FKK beach, feel free to sunbathe and swim in your birthday suit, as well as enjoy other activities without the burden of your clothes, like playing volleyball and basketball, or renting a boat.